-We are a commercial real estate finance company.
+We are a commercial mortgage real estate investment trust.
 Our primary investment objective is to provide attractive, risk-adjusted returns for stockholders over time primarily through consistent current income dividends and other distributions and secondarily through capital appreciation.
 We intend to achieve this objective by originating, structuring and investing in first mortgage loans and alternative structured financings secured by commercial real estate properties.
 Our current portfolio is comprised primarily of senior loans to state-licensed operators in the cannabis industry, secured by real estate, equipment, receivables, licenses or other assets of the borrowers to the extent permitted by applicable laws and regulations governing such borrowers.
+We may also invest in companies or properties that are not related to the cannabis industry that provide return characteristics consistent with our investment objective.
 We intend to grow the size of our portfolio by continuing the track record of our business and the business conducted by our Manager and its affiliates by making loans to leading operators and property owners in the cannabis industry.
 There is no assurance that we will achieve our investment objective.

 Our Manager and its affiliates seek to originate real estate loans between \$5 million and \$200 million, generally with one- to five-year terms and amortization when terms exceed three years.
 We generally act as co-lenders in such transactions and intend to hold up to \$50 million of the aggregate loan amount, with the remainder to be held by affiliates or third party co-investors.
 We may revise such concentration limits from time to time as our loan portfolio grows.
 Other investment vehicles managed by our Manager or affiliates of our Manager may co-invest with us or hold positions in a loan where we have also invested, including by means of splitting commitments, participating in loans or other means of syndicating loans.
 We will not engage in a co-investment transaction with an affiliate where the affiliate has a senior position to the loan held by us.
 To the extent that an affiliate provides financing to one of our borrowers, such loans will be working capital loans or loans that are subordinate to our loans.
 We may also serve as co-lenders in loans originated by third parties and, in the future, we may also acquire loans or loan participations.
-Loans that have a one to two year maturity are generally interest only loans.
+Loans that have one to two year maturities are generally interest only loans.

 Our loans are secured by real estate and, in addition, when lending to owner-operators in the cannabis industry, other collateral, such as equipment, receivables, licenses or other assets of the borrowers to the extent permitted by applicable laws and regulations.
 In addition, we seek to impose strict loan covenants and seek personal or corporate guarantees for additional protection.
-As of December 31, 2022, 13.6% of the loans held in our portfolio are backed by personal or corporate guarantees.
+As of December 31, 2023 and 2022, 27.1% and 13.6%, respectively, of the loan principal held in our portfolio are backed by personal or corporate guarantees.
 We aim to maintain a portfolio diversified across jurisdictions and across verticals, including cultivators, processors, dispensaries, as well as ancillary businesses.
 In addition, we may invest in borrowers that have equity securities that are publicly traded on the Canadian Stock Exchange ("CSE") in Canada and/or over-the-counter in the United States.